Audible review 2020: Price, features, content, alternatives, free trial

 Amazon has commissioned and published audiobook originals through Audible, too.
+This includes The Sandman.
 These works can only be accessed via Audible.
 These often involve partnerships with popular authors or even writers from other industries.
 For example, The Walking Dead comic an TV show creator Skybound has partnered with Audible.

 While it doesn't actively advertise it, or even have a category dedicated to it., there is summary content on Audible.
 This isn't as tailored or deep as the information dumps offered by summaries specialists Blinkist and getAbstract, however.

 One of the more exciting Audible Originals is The Sandman.
 This is a collaboration between Audible and DC, turning Neil Gaiman's popular comic series into an audiobook experience.
 It's even voiced by actor James McAvoy, who has history in superhero guise thanks to the X-men films.
 Here is the trailer for The Sandman.